Raynes/lein-newnew/README.markdown

     lein new blank-angular-website my-new-website

-The blank website template can be seen at.
+The blank website template can be seen at https://github.com/zcaudate/blank-angular-website-template.
 The layout of this template is very simple:

     /root
        /src